-In each of the supported versions of Windows, account policy settings have been available to mitigate risks associated with attacks on Windows authentication.
+In all recent versions of Windows, from Windows 2000 to Windows 7, account policy settings have been available to mitigate risks associated with attacks on Windows authentication.
 In order to comply with PCI Data Security Standards, you should configure your systems as described below.